oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 describe an IM.
 In particular, the notions of abstraction and encapsulation, as well as the possibility that object definitions include methods, are considered to be important.
+>
+> * "Compared to IMs, DMs define managed objects at a lower level of abstraction.
+They include implementation- and protocol-specific details, e.g., rules that explain how to map managed objects onto lower-level protocol constructs."

 Although RFC 3444 references protocols and object methods, the Unified Modeling Language [UML](#uml) places data models and object-oriented programming models